alexcla99/brain_mri_keras_classification/README.md

 python3 train.py <model:str>
 # Example: python3 train.py LeNet17
 ```
-Data to be used are selected from the "tl_data" folder and results are saved in the "results" folder.
+Data to be used are selected from the "train_data" folder and results are saved in the "results" folder.

 Available networks:
 See the `models` folder.